DamiAjele/HNG-Stage1-Number-Classification-API/README.md

 ## Error Handling
 - If the number is not provided → Returns 400 Bad Request
 - If the number is not an integer → Returns 400 Bad Request
-- If an unexpected error occurs → Returns 500 Internal Server Error

 ## Deployment